Zellim-Project/Back-end-Challenge/README.md

 ### Microservice #1 - `task`

-The first microservice needs to be a CRUD of TODO List (called as tasks).
+The first microservice needs

+- CRUD of TODO List (called as tasks)
+- One route to bulk delete

 You can follow the model below
 ```ts